 - Utilizes IBM’s Global Security Operations Centers (SOC) network, integrated infrastructure, expertise and threat intelligence to deliver improved visibility and actionable insights for effective threat defense, including protection from zero-day threats.

 - IBM Security MDR is a component of IBM Security X-Force Threat Management, a portfolio of solutions that manage the full threat management lifecycle.

 - Defends against attacks with AI-powered detection, threat hunting, and response built on threat intelligence.

 - Vendor agnostic to preserve existing security technology investments.

 AT&T Cybersecurity provides strategy, risk, and advisory services to help clients plan and implement security-driven initiatives for digital transformation across the network, cloud, 5G, and Internet of Things (IoT).
 As one of the largest MSSPs in the world, AT&T Cybersecurity boasts strong relationships with leading security technology providers with the ability to incubate emerging innovators to provide best-in-class services.

 AT&T standout features:

-MDR based on McAfee MVISION EDR addresses in-house skills gaps while extending the team’s capabilities.
+McAfee MDR, based on McAfee MVISION EDR, addresses in-house skills gaps while extending the team’s capabilities.
 It leverages McAfee’s Endpoint Detection and Response and Advanced Threat Defense to provide 24×7 alert monitoring, managed threat hunting, and investigations to improve threat detection and response efforts.